Frequently Asked Questions

 What are the days and times that BIC operates?

-Berkshire Immigrant Center is open Monday-Thursday from 9am-3:00pm.
+Berkshire Immigrant Center is open Monday-Thursday from 9am-3:00pm, with a break from 12-1pm.
 BIC is closed on most holidays.
 Please visit our Location & Hours page for a full list of holiday closures.

 I need to book an appointment, but BIC’s times of operation do not work for my schedule.

 We understand that our regular hours of operation may not work for you.
-Please visit our Contact Us page to connect with an Intake Coordinator to find a time that works for both you and our counselors.
+Please visit our Contact Us page to connect with our staff to find a time that works for both you and our counselors.

 I don’t live in Massachusetts.
 Can I still book an appointment with someone at BIC?